Chicken Lettuce Wraps

 Print Pin

-This recipe for chicken lettuce wraps with quick pickled carrots + puffed rice noodles is Thai / Southeast Asian inspired and full of flavor!
-They make a wonderful quick, easy and healthy weeknight dinner.
+These chicken lettuce wraps with quick pickled carrots and puffed rice noodles take inspiration from Thai and Southeast Asian flavors.
+They're quick, easy and make a light and fun weeknight dinner!

 Prep Time: 20 minutes